-The Minimum Capital Requirement has increased in the reporting period from £3.5 million to £3.9 million.
-This is as a result of the increase in the SCR.
+The Minimum Capital Requirement has increased in the reporting period from £5.2m to £5.9m.
+This is as a result of the linear MCR, which is a calculation driven by technical provisions and premium written in 2022 (both have increased from 2021).